pixeo/Referrer-Spam-list/README.md

-# Referer-Spam-list
+# Referrer-Spam-list
-A repo containing a list of current Referer Spam links, links to articles and server configurations to block these bots.
+A repo containing a list of current Referrer Spam links, links to articles and server configurations to block these bots.

 ![Terry Crews blocks Odor!](http://cdn.makeagif.com/media/4-10-2015/riAVPT.gif)